MicrosoftDocs/power-platform/power-platform/admin/unified-experience/admin-trials.md

 Historically administrators, partners, and ISVs have had to use cloud-hosted environments in Lifecycle Services (LCS) to create demo or trial environments for finance and operations apps.
 This was to demonstrate the software capabilities and try out new features of the product on a low-cost basis.

-To improve this experience, Microsoft has made available free subscription-based trial environments for Dynammics 365 finance and operations apps, including Finance, Supply Chain Management, Project Operations, and Commerce apps.
+To improve this experience, Microsoft has made available free subscription-based trial environments for Dynamics 365 finance and operations apps, including Finance, Supply Chain Management, Project Operations, and Commerce apps.

 > [!IMPORTANT]
 > - This is a preview feature.